Air NZ says Dreamliners a 'game changer'

 Mr Luxon says he has flown on the new plane, which offers a much better customer experience as well.

-Next story in National: Lawyers warn against blanket change
+Next story in New Zealand: Lawyers warn against blanket change

 Copyright © 2013, Radio New Zealand